 Some products have manufacturer suggested retail prices.
 While you can sell goods for under their MSRP, you’ll be making less profit.
 Also, other retailers might beat you out if you try to sell it over.

 Software can help

 Pricing wholesale inventory can be hard, but the right point of sale (POS) software can help.
 A robust POS like Lightspeed gives you automatic insights about which products are (and aren’t) selling in your store, so you can adjust your price level accordingly.
-Many of the pricing strategies above, like Keystone, were developed before the advent of POS systems.

-Now retailers like you don’t have to rely on one or two or three strategies, or stock-based estimates like the Retail Inventory Method (also known as the cost-to-retail percentage).
 Your POS should automate your inventory management so you have a perfect view of your merchandise situation.
 Then you can analyze your own sales data and develop a unique pricing strategy that works for you.

 Now that you know how to price wholesale inventory, it’s time to get to work.
 Watch a demo to learn how Lightspeed Retail POS can help your entire team manage every part of your business, while saving time and effort in the process.

 News you care about.
 Tips you can use.